1996 Summer Olympics: Opening ceremony

 There was a showcase entitled "Welcome To The World", featuring cheerleaders, Chevrolet pick-up trucks, marching bands, and steppers, which highlighted the American youth and a typical Saturday college football game in the South, including the wave commonly produced by spectators in sporting events around the world.
 There was another showcase entitled "Summertime" which focused on Atlanta and the Old South, emphasizing its beauty, spirit, music, history, culture, and rebirth after the American Civil War.
 The ceremony also featured a memorable dance tribute to the athletes and to the goddesses of victory of the ancient Greek Olympics, using silhouette imagery.
 The accompanying music, "The Tradition of the Games", was composed by Basil Poledouris.

 Muhammad Ali lit the Olympic cauldron and later received a replacement gold medal for his boxing victory in the 1960 Summer Olympics.
 For the torch ceremony, more than 10,000 Olympic torches were manufactured by the American Meter Company and electroplated by Erie Plating Company.
 Each torch weighed about 3.5 lb and was made primarily of aluminum, with a Georgia pecan wood handle and gold ornamentation.

+The city of Savannah, Georgia, host of the yachting events, also held their own opening ceremony on the first day of their competitions.
+The event was headlined by a performance by country musician Trisha Yearwood.